I will not beat around the bush – São Paulo, Brazil’s Art Hub, was my favorite Brazilian city.

 Right behind this Chapel is the wonderful Japan House, a venue showing Japanese art and serving excellent Japanese food.

-You don’t have to feel weird for eating Japanese food in Brazil: São Paulo is actually famous for Japanese and fusion cuisine!
+You don’t have to feel weird about eating Japanese food in Brazil: São Paulo is actually famous for Japanese and fusion cuisine!

 Avenida Paulista 1578